by Caroline Fox

-One big stressor is since antibodies from colostrum diminish over time, young calves that have been separated early from their dam consequently lose much of their temporary immunity.
+Another big stressor is lack of antibodies from colostrum.
+Because the antibodies diminish over time, young calves that have been separated early from their dam consequently lose much of their temporary immunity.
 Calves that either did not get colostrum or not enough colostrum, also become at risk.

 Other stressful conditions such as extreme weather changes such as hot days and cold nights are thought to contribute.
 Robert Cope, DVM (Salmon, Idaho) says these cases that are attributed to extreme weather variables, are often due to Pasteurella.
 “Those don’t need a virus to get started.
 A virus vaccine such as (IBR, BVD, etc.) won’t protect calves in this instance, but a Pasteurella vaccine will,” he explains.

 Nutritional deficiencies of minerals such as copper or selenium may also be a factor.

 Veterinarian Dr. Tommy Heffernan, says that coughing and increased frequency of coughing can sometimes be an indicator of how severe pneumonia might be.
 Besides coughing, he explains the first signs to look for are: Depression as indicated by drooping ears, an extended head, a humped or bowed back, and self-isolation away from other cattle.
 Also, look for a snotty or crusted nose.
 As calves get sicker, they will not want to eat and have faster, more labored breathing.
 In severe cases, the calf might breathe with his mouth open or with a grunting sound as the air is forced out of it's impaired lungs.